Library Design#

 The Column layer#

 The next layer in the cuDF stack is the Column layer.
 This layer forms the glue between pandas-like APIs and our underlying data layouts.
 The principal objects in the Column layer are the ColumnAccessor and the various Column classes.
 The Column is cuDF’s core data structure that represents a single column of data of a specific data type.
-A ColumnAccessor is a dictionary-like interface to a sequence of Columns.
+A ColumnAccessor is a mapping of column labels to Columns.
 A Frame owns a ColumnAccessor.

 ColumnAccessor#